 Want to take a look at the course experience?
 Read about projects that emerged from a recent offering of Reimagining Mobility.

-DES INV 190-1 / ME 292B: Reimagining Mobility: Design Exploration and Research
+DES INV 190-1/ME 292B: Reimagining Mobility: Design Development and Delivery

 This course satisfies the Advanced Design requirement for the Berkeley Certificate in Design Innovation.
 This course cannot be used to complete any course or unit requirement for College of Engineering undergraduates.